aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/4-export-import-services/index.en.md

 :::
 ::::

-We can see in the highlited lines, that we define 50% request on each service, which are from different clusters.
-We only allow app1 from cluster 1 to connect to the app4 service.
+In the highlighted lines, we observe that we define a 50% request distribution for each service, which originate from different clusters.
+Additionally, we restrict access to the app4 service, allowing only app1 from cluster 1 to establish connections.

 ```bash
 kubectl --context $EKS_CLUSTER1_CONTEXT  wait --for=jsonpath='{.status.parents[-1:].conditions[-1:].reason}'=ResolvedRefs httproute/$APPNAME -n $APPNAME